george-chou/acg-album/README-EN.md

 It can be customized as described above.

 ### Switch themes
-Open load.js in the ./acg-album/js directory and modify the first line of code:
+Open `load.js` in the `./acg-album/js` directory and modify the first line of code:
 ```
 let cfg = "./config-37.json";
 ```
-Currently *March 7 theme*, if you want to switch to *rem theme*, change it to:
+Currently `Theme March 7`, if you want to switch to `Theme Rem`, change it to:
 ```
 let cfg = "./config-rem.json";
 ```